Cholesterol and triglycerides

 Cholesterol and triglycerides should be checked when you are first diagnosed.
 They should also be checked before starting or changing treatment and then three months after any change.

-Most clinics will do this at the same time as your CD4 and viral load, but you may need to ask whether this is being done.
+Most clinics will do this at the same time as your CD4 and viral load, but you might need to ask whether this is being done.
 These tests are best done fasted (on an empty stomach) so don’t eat or drink anything before your have your blood taken on those days.

 Management of lipid levels should be part of an assessment of your risk for heart disease.
 This is also related to other risk factors, including lifestyle factors.